 References to ‘dividends’ in this note cover both dividend income and income which is designated as an interest distribution for UK tax purposes, and therefore subject to the interest-streaming regime applicable to investment trusts.

-ASLI almost exclusively traded at a premium to NAV following its launch.
+ASLI almost exclusively traded at a premium following its launch.
 Following the blip at the start of the COVID-19 pandemic, its rating moved to a premium, which it enjoyed for around 18 months.
 Its premium narrowed following its equity raise in September 2021 and moved into a discount after its February 2022 issuance.
-Rising interest rates and its impact on the real estate sector has hit investor sentiment to the logistics sector and the discount has widened further.
+Rising interest rates and its impact on the real estate sector may have hit investor sentiment to the logistics sector and the discount has widened further.
 On 11 January 2023 it was trading at a 34.0% discount to sterling NAV.

 In the event that the ordinary shares trade at a premium, ASLI has the authority from shareholders to issue new shares that could be used to satisfy any excess market demand.